This Outlander Recap contains spoilers for S03E6 “A. Malcolm”

 After they switch to the other room, Jamie asks Claire about their child.
 Claire tells her they’ve had a daughter and proceeds to hand Jamie photographs of Bree.
 After an explanation of what photographs are, Jamie brings out his reading glasses so he can properly look at the pictures.
 Jamie’s a bit embarrassed by this, which prompts Claire to confess that she’d dyed her hair before coming.

-I love this small acknowledgment of their age, and the insecurities that come with them, and every single time they reappear throughout the episodes.
+I love this small acknowledgement of their age, and the insecurities that come with them, and every single time they reappear throughout the episodes.
 These moments serve the practical purpose of reminding us that although the actors haven’t aged that much, the characters have.
 Neither Caitriona Balfe nor Sam Heughan looks like your typical 40-something-year-olds, but scenes like these allow me to suspend disbelief for the characters feeling more real.

 After Jamie has his glasses on, he begins to look at the picture of Bree.